-In October 2014, STWA entered into a Joint Development Agreement with Newfield Exploration Company ("Newfield") to test a commercial prototype of STWA Joule Heat equipment, and combined Joule Heat and AOT technology, on a crude oil pipeline serving the Greater Monument Butte oilfield located in the Uintah Basin of Utah.
+In October 2014, QS Energy entered into a Joint Development Agreement with Newfield Exploration Company ("Newfield") to test a commercial prototype of QS Energy Joule Heat equipment, and combined Joule Heat and AOT technology, on a crude oil pipeline serving the Greater Monument Butte oilfield located in the Uintah Basin of Utah.
 This test of the Joule Heat technology provides ideal conditions to demonstrate efficiency and efficacy.
 The Uintah Basin is 5,000 to 10,000 feet above sea level with average low winter temperatures of 16°F. Crude oil pumped from the region is highly paraffinic with the consistency of shoe polish at room temperature.
 Uintah's black wax crude must remain at a minimum of 95°F and yellow wax above 115°F and therefore requires a substantial amount of heat to keep it above its high pour point.
 Operators in the upstream market often run at temperatures of 140°F to 160°F. Newfield, like many other companies in the region, incurs significant operating expense in the form of fuel and power used to heat the waxy crude and counter the cold climate conditions characteristic of Utah.
 The Company's first Joule Heat prototype was installed for testing purposes at the Newfield facility in June 2015 and the system is operational; however, changes to the prototype configuration will be required to determine commercial effectiveness of this unit.
 We are working with Newfield and Dr. Carl Meinhart to modify the prototype configuration for observed pipeline and Joule Heat operating factors.
-In addition, STWA has provided a scaled-down version of the commercial Joule Heat unit for static and flow-through testing at Southern Research Institute (SRI).
-Design modifications to the installed prototype unit will be completed subject to final laboratory analysis and correlation.
-Optimization and testing of this first prototype unit are expected to continue in the third and fourth quarters of 2015.
+In addition, QS Energy has provided a scaled-down version of the commercial Joule Heat unit for static and flow-through testing at Southern Research Institute (SRI).
+Testing performed by SRI in September 2015 demonstrated the ability the Joule Heat technology to deliver significant temperature increases in the laboratory setting.
+We are continuing to evaluate key factors in commercial equipment operation in the laboratory prior to finalizing design modifications.
+Once design modifications are finalized, we plan to remove the Joule Heat unit from the field for retrofit and laboratory testing of the prototype in advance of redeployment for in-field testing.
+Testing and modifications of this first prototype unit will likely continue through the first quarter of 2016.